PikuzaMarie/rsoi-lab-repo/README.md

 # LAB 4: JS form

 ## Description
-The form builded with HTML5, CSS3, JS with 2 pages: form page and results page;
+The form is built with HTML5, CSS3, and JS, consisting of two pages: the form page and the results page.

-  -- form page --
+### Form Page
-- usage of HTML5 and JS validation features;
+- Usage of HTML5 and JS validation features
-- usage of fileReader to save am image file;
+- Usage of `FileReader` to save an image file
-- save data to localStorage;
+- Save data to `localStorage`

-  -- results page --
+### Results Page
-- pagination with 5 rows on each page, amout of pages is calculated;
+- Pagination with 5 rows on each page; the amount of pages is calculated
-- convert birth date to amout of years old and display this value;
+- Convert birth date to the amount of years old and display this value
-- button to delete stored data.
+- Button to delete stored data

 ## Deploy link
 https://pikuzamarie.github.io/rsoi-lab-repo/lab4/